rachit-ranjan16/CrownSeg/README.md

     - Most RGB Images either show a blur or tilt or both along with not matching with their hyperspectral and lidar counterparts
         - RGB Images Not Used
     - Higher bands seem to have noisy information attributing to poor sensor calibration
         - Smoothed out using convolutions
+        - End noise clipped out

 ## Prerequisites
     TODO Add this along with setup instructions